 Paste materials from Excel (or similar software)

 If you have many materials, or you have an old list of materials made in Excel or similar, Excel sheets can be used to import it to Odeon.
-More information can be found on https://odeon.dk/downloads/materials/acoustic-absorption-data/.
+More information can be found online.

 Material calculator